Children and Policing

 We will continue to work with forces across the country to develop their good work and reduce the number of child arrests to an absolute minimum.

 The Howard League has been working to reduce the number of children who are detained overnight by the police.
-We have produced research and continue to work with police forces across the country through a series of high level roundtables to discuss the policy, legislative and practice barriers to reducing the number of children held overnight.
+We have produced research and continue to work with police forces across the country through a series of high level roundtables to discuss the policy, legislative and practice barriers to reduce the number of children held overnight.

 Criminalisation of children in care